adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 Plan for a 5 minute presentation.

-### Midpoint critique
+### Critique
-You will formally present your work to date to get feedback from the instructor and your peers.
+You will formally present your work in progress to get feedback from the instructor and your peers.
 You should have a solid plan for completing the project.

-**Midpoint and Final Evaluation Criteria**
+**Critique and Final Evaluation Criteria**
 _Refer to these criteria for the evaluation of your multimedia project._

 #### Originality & innovation